RESEARCH | CLINICAL TRIALS & RESEARCH STUDIES | PUBLICATIONS | LAB MEMBERS

 APS Program Manager

-Cyrus Sarosh is a clinical research project manager who joined the team in 2021.
-Cyrus will be working on the Regulatory and Compliance aspects of the Human Research Projects, and help oversee the research occurring in the Knight Lab.
+Cyrus Sarosh, a clinical research project manager, joined the team in 2021.
+Cyrus works on the Regulatory and Compliance aspects of the Human Research Projects, and helps oversee the research occurring in the Knight Lab.
 Cyrus has been working at Michigan Medicine since 2011, specializing in research.
-He is a 2011 graduate of Lawrence Technological University in Southfield, Michigan with a bachelor’s degree in Molecular and Cellular Biology.
-He graduated in 2020 with a Master of Science in Administration with a focus on Health Services Administration from Central Michigan University.
+He received his bachelor’s degree in Molecular and Cellular Biology from Lawrence Technological University in Southfield, Michigan and his Master of Science in Administration with a focus on Health Services Administration from Central Michigan University.
 In his free time, Cyrus enjoys playing baseball and spending time with his family.

 Dr. Chao Liu is a postdoctoral research fellow who joined the team in 2020.
 Dr. Liu works primarily on the study of renin-angiotensin system regulation on neutrophils, as well as a number of other studies involving diabetes and COVID-19.
 He is a 2015 graduate of Nanjing Medical University with a PhD degree in cardiovascular pharmacology.
 In his free time, Dr. Liu enjoys exercise and traveling.

-Dr. Jacqueline Madison is a clinical research fellow who joined the team in 2019 and is a fourth-year fellow in Adult and Pediatric Rheumatology.
+Dr. Jacqueline Madison, a clinical fellow in Adult and Pediatric Rheumatology, joined the research team in 2019.
 Dr. Madison is interested in the study of APS, with a particular interest in pediatric APS.
-She also contributes to the study of thrombosis and antiphospholipid antibodies in COVID-19 patients.
-Dr. Madison is a 2009 graduate of Yale University with bachelors degrees in Biology and Anthropology, and is a 2013 graduate of the University of Michigan Medical School.
-She completed a combined Internal Medicine-Pediatrics residency at the University of Michigan in 2017.
-In her free time, Dr. Madison enjoys exploring the outdoors, running, and spending time with her family including her mischievous labradoodle.
+She contributes to the study of thrombosis and antiphospholipid antibodies in COVID-19 patients.
+Dr. Madison graduated from Yale University with bachelor’s degrees in Biology and Anthropology, and received her MD degree and completed a combined Internal Medicine-Pediatrics residency from the University of Michigan.
+In her free time, Dr. Madison enjoys exploring the outdoors, running, and spending time with her family and mischievous labradoodle.

 Dr. Hui Shi joined the Michigan Medicine Division of Rheumatology as a research fellow, under mentor Dr. Jason Knight, in 2019.
 Dr. Shi's research interests include interaction of neutrophils, NETs and endothelial cells in thrombotic disease and skin endothelial cells in antiphospholipid syndrome.
 She received her medical degree from Nanjing Medical University, Nanjing, China in 2009, and held several internships and residencies there.
 Dr. Shi received her PhD degree at Shanghai Jiaotong University School of Medicine in 2017, and completed her fellowship as a rheumatologist at Ruijin Hospital in Shanghai.

-Dr. Gautam Sule's long-term research interests involve cells and factors that regulate the immune system, and their implications for inflammatory and autoimmune disorders.
-With that in mind, Dr. Sule joined Dr. Jason Knight's lab in 2016.
-He received his PhD degree from Baylor College of Medicine (2012) and completed a fellowship in NIH before joining the Knight Lab (2013-2016).
-Dr. Sule employs both human and mouse systems to investigate the role of innate immune cells in the pathogenesis of autoimmune disorders, such as SLE and APS.
-In particular, he is interested in understanding the impact of stress response in the basic function of neutrophils and how the stress response influences neutrophil behavior in the context of SLE and APS.
+Dr. Gautam Sule's research interests involve cells and factors that regulate the immune system, and their implications for inflammatory and autoimmune disorders.
+He received his PhD degree from Baylor College of Medicine and completed a fellowship at the NIH before joining the Knight Lab in 2016.
+Dr. Sule employs both human and mouse systems to investigate the role of innate immune cells in the pathogenesis of autoimmune disorders, with a specific interest in understanding the impact of stress response in the basic function of neutrophils and how it influences neutrophil behavior in the context of systemic lupus erythematosus (SLE) and APS.

-Dr. Ajay Tambralli is a clinical research fellow studying metabolism in APS in Dr. Knight's lab and is a third-year fellow in Adult and Pediatric Rheumatology.
-Dr. Tambralli received his medical degree from the University of Alabama in Tuscaloosa, Alabama and completed his residency at the University of Rochester in Rochester, New York.
+Dr. Ajay Tambralli is a clinical research fellow studying metabolism in antiphospholipid syndrome (APS) in Dr. Knight's lab and is a third-year fellow in Adult and Pediatric Rheumatology.
+Dr. Tambralli received his medical degree from the University of Alabama at Birmingham in Birmingham, Alabama and completed his residency at the University of Rochester in Rochester, New York.

 Claire Hoy is a study coordinator and research laboratory technician who joined the team in 2020.
 Claire works primarily on the ANSWERS (ANtiphospholipid Syndrome - Working to Establish Real Solutions) study, as well as a number of other studies involving APS and the COVID-19 virus.
 She is a 2020 graduate of Denison University in Granville, Ohio, with a bachelor’s degree in biology and minor in studio art.
 In her free time, Claire likes painting, thrifting, reading, watching movies and shows, and spending time with her friends, family, and cat, Delilah.